jainaayush/proxy-crawler-test/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.5

-* System dependencies
+* Rails version 5.2.0

-* Configuration
+* Run rails server

-* Database creation

-* Database initialization
+* Twitter profiles are on public folder.

-* How to run the test suite
+* To run the test cases :

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  rspec spec